telerik/winforms-docs/treeview/how-to/assign-radscreentip-to-nodes.md

 # Assign RadScreenTip to nodes

-In order to assign RadScreenTip to the nodes of RadTreeView you should use the ScreenTipNeeded event of RadTreeView.
+In order to assign __RadScreenTip__ to the nodes of RadTreeView you should use the __ScreenTipNeeded__ event.

-If the Item which needs a ScreenTip is a TreeNodeElement, you set the necessary properties of the globally instanciated RadOffice2007ScreenTip:
+If the item which needs a ScreenTip is a TreeNodeElement, you set the necessary properties of the globally instantiated __RadOffice2007ScreenTip__:

 ![treeview-how-to-assign-radscreentip-to-nodes 001](images/treeview-how-to-assign-radscreentip-to-nodes001.png)